-Education and certification can also impact the salaries of sterile processing technicians.
-Many employers require these professionals to have a high school diploma or equivalent.
+Education and certification impact the salaries of sterile processing technicians.

-Some prefer candidates who have completed a sterile processing technician training program or hold a certification from organizations such as the Certification Board for Sterile Processing and Distribution (CBSPD) or the International Association of Healthcare Central Service Material Management (IAHCSMM).
+Some employers prefer candidates who have completed a sterile processing technician training program.
+Certification from organizations such as the Certification Board for Sterile Processing and Distribution (CBSPD) or the International Association of Healthcare Central Service Material Management (IAHCSMM) will help you improve your employment opportunities.

 Those who hold these certifications may earn higher salaries as they have demonstrated their expertise in the field.

 The type of facility where a sterile processing technician works can also impact their salary.
-For example, those who work in hospitals may earn higher wages than those who work in outpatient surgical centers or other healthcare facilities.
+Those who work in hospitals may earn higher wages than those who work in outpatient surgical centers or other healthcare facilities.

 Additionally, those who work in larger hospitals or healthcare systems may have more opportunities for advancement or specialized training, which can lead to higher salaries.